What are Pastoral Workers?

 After the grounding of Foundations, learning with people in a broad variety of roles, you then spend two years training for the specifics of Pastoral Worker ministry.
 Throughout these two years, we help you to integrate knowledge and information with the practical skills and spiritual growth you need for being a Pastoral Worker.

-You will be enrolled with the University of Chester for the Certificate of Higher Education in Ministry award.
-Having earned 60 credits at level 4 on the Foundations for Ministry course, you now proceed to study another six 10 credit modules.
+Some trainees may choose to be enrolled with the University of Chester for the Certificate of Higher Education in Ministry award, although all trainees study six modules.
 These six modules are taught over two years on a rolling programme; contact the Ministry department for details of which modules are being taught in the next academic year.

 TH4120 Presence; listening to God and others